 2. Are Fruits Bad for Your Blood Sugar?

 No way.
-Stick to rare low-glycemic fruits such as berries and apples, and eat mindfully.
+Stick to rare low-glycaemic fruits such as berries and apples, and eat mindfully.
 But excessive eating can cause dangers.

 Stress releases cortisol, which also raises blood sugar levels.
-Recreation, physical exercise, and rest of the mind are its remedies; they are curers.
+Recreation, physical exercise, and rest for the mind are its remedies; they are curers.